 At the age of six, Frida contracted polio which left one of her legs much thinner and shorter than the other.
 Since her legs were disproportionate she walked with a limp.

-At school she was mocked and called pig-legged-Frida.
-The mockery motivated Frida to become a child doctor.
-She wanted to specialise in helping other sick children overcome their diseases.
+At school, she was mocked and called pig-legged-Frida.
+The mockery motivated Frida to become a Pediatrician.
+She wanted to specialize in helping other sick children overcome their diseases.

 Challenging gender norms in society